 Prior to this post, Dr. Buxton began her career as a secondary school teacher at Grosse Point Public School in Michigan in 1952, remaining in this role for two years before instructing language arts at San Francisco State University (SFSU) from 1954 to 1956 and French in Bronxville, New York, from 1956 to 1957.
-She then taught at Scarsdale High School and St. David’s School, each for one year, and eventually returned to SFSU to serve as a college assistant professor from 1966 to 1971.
-During this time, she also directed the Teachers’ Active Learning Center in San Francisco from 1969 to 1974, which was designed so that every individual’s needs were met to help them succeed.
+She then taught at Scarsdale High School and St. David’s School, each for one year, and eventually returned to SFSU to serve as an assistant professor from 1966 to 1971.
+From 1969 to 1974, she also directed the Teachers’ Active Learning Center in San Francisco, which was designed so that every individual’s needs were met to help them succeed.
 Teaching as part of several adjunct and extension faculties between 1973 and 1980, Dr. Buxton simultaneously directed the Teachers’ Center in Oakland, California, from 1974 to 1986 and was the staff development coordinator of the Oakland Unified School District from 1980 to 1986.

 In honor of her myriad achievements, Dr. Buxton was awarded the Evelyn Hooker Award for Distinguished Contribution by the American Psychological Association.
 Additionally, she was selected for inclusion in the 65th through 70th editions of Who’s Who in America.
 Over the long course of her career, Dr. Buxton’s two children, Pierce Alfred and Felicity Loring, have been very supportive, as well as her current partner.
 She is most proud of building awareness about sexual and racial equality.
 She has separated herself from others in similar professions through her energy, enthusiasm, commitment and sense of equality for all.